What Is Connected TV? How CTV Advertising Works (2026)

 Benefits of CTV Advertising

 Where to begin?
 The advantages of Connected TV advertising are numerous, and more and more advertisers are tapping into them every day.
-Here are the top five benefits of CTV advertising that you need to know.
+Here are just a few:

 1. Precision Audience-Based Targeting